fleetdm/fleet/README.md

 Contributions are welcome, whether you answer questions on [Slack](#chat) / [GitHub](https://github.com/fleetdm/fleet/issues) / [StackOverflow](https://stackoverflow.com/search?q=osquery) / [LinkedIn](https://linkedin.com/company/fleetdm) / [Twitter](https://twitter.com/fleetctl), improve the documentation or [website](./website), write a tutorial, give a talk at a conference or local meetup, give an [interview on a podcast](https://fleetdm.com/podcasts), troubleshoot reported issues, or [submit a patch](https://fleetdm.com/docs/contributing/contributing).
 The Fleet code of conduct is [on GitHub](https://github.com/fleetdm/fleet/blob/main/CODE_OF_CONDUCT.md).

-> Fleet is built on osquery, nanoMDM, and Nudge.
-Huge props to Mike Arpaia, Ted Reeves, Victor Vrantchan, Jesse Peterson, Erik Gomez, the osquery TSC, and everyone who contributes to the ecosystem.
-Thank you for making it easier to build better tools.

 <!-- - Great contributions are motivated by real-world use cases or learning.
 - Some of the most valuable contributions might not touch any code at all.
 - Small, iterative, simple (boring) changes are the easiest to merge. -->